romanbican/roles/README.md

 ```

-But remember, `label` must start with lowercase letter and if role has multiple words, it must look like this: `word_and_another`.

-And of course there is a way to check for multiple roles:
+And of course, there is a way to check for multiple roles:

 ```php
 if ($user->is('admin|moderator'))